This accessibility statement applies to the Lancashire Constabulary website.

 Lancashire Constabulary is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to some images not having a text alternative, so people using a screen reader cannot access the information.
+This website is currently partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to some images not having a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 We are currently working on adding text alternatives for all images.
 When we publish new content we’ll make sure our use of images meets accessibility standards.